 Not starting graphical mode is a symptom of many issues.
-Below I describe one of them which can be summarized as:
+Below I describe one of them, which can be summarised as:

-- Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after the upgrade or installation of new hardware.
+- Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after upgrading or installing new hardware.

 - Ubuntu 20.10 with AMD Ryzen CPU does not start graphics mode after installing SSD or NVMe.

 - Ubuntu 20.10 with AMD Ryzen CPU and RADEON GPU does not start graphics mode after installing new hardware.

-But this problem can occur with any Linux distribution, 'cause (at end of this text), isn't related to Linux directly.
+But this problem can occur with any Linux distribution because (at the end of this text), it isn't related to Linux directly.

 CPU Ryzen 9 3900x

 Motherboard AsRock Master X470 SLI/ac

-I made two hardware changes: Added an ASUS RADEON RX5600 XT, and I replaced a HyperX SSD with an NVMe Wester Digital.
+I made two hardware changes: I added an ASUS RADEON RX5600 XT and replaced a HyperX SSD with an NVMe Western Digital.

-In the exchange of SSDs, I ended up changing my Linux distro, moving from Ubuntu 20.04 to Ubuntu 20.10 (Ubuntu Studio in both, and until 20.04 it was XFCE and from 20.10 it was replaced by KDE Plasma).
+In the exchange of SSDs, I changed my Linux distro, moving from Ubuntu 20.04 to Ubuntu 20.10 (Ubuntu Studio in both, and until 20.04, it was XFCE, and from 20.10 it was replaced by KDE Plasma).

 After installation, configuration and some reboots...